legendreddragon/legendreddragon.github.io/lord/levels/level9.md

 ### Odds for Prince Caspian (%)

 Chances of defeating Prince Caspian with 0 or 50 Gems.

-*\*100M trials on each simulation*
+*\*100 Million trials on each simulation*

 | Kit<br>W/A | 0 G<br> | 0 G<br>H | 25D<br> | 25D<br>H | 25A<br> | 25A<br>H |
 |:----------:|--------:|---------:|--------:|---------:|--------:|---------:|